 The asymmetry in durability between anchoring events and other events occurs as a result of the permanence of storage of the event in autobiographical memory.
 This is because, unlike less goal-relevant events, these self-defining memories are repeatedly rehearsed and then recalled in the future (Conway et al., 2004).
 Increased rehearsal means that the details of these events are played over and over again in the focal individual's mind, whenever he or she happens to think about the target (Lam & Buehler, 2009; Wilson & Ross, 2001).
-The importance of rehearsal is central in the literature on memory, which has long acknowledged that while an individual's ability to recall most events degrades at an increasing rate over time (Chechile, 2006), certain intense memories are able to be recalled for very long periods of time, even entire lifetimes (e.g., Conway et al., 2004; Shum, 1998), and that rehearsal of such memories improves the likelihood that they are retained (Johnson, 1980).
-With each repeated play-back of the memory, the anchoring event is essentially relived, which makes it increasingly likely that memory will be recalled.
-As depicted in Figure 1, when engaging in a post-anchoring event exchange with the target, the focal individual recalls the initial judgment of the exchange, the initial affective response, and the resulting change in the relationship rule, which further cements the memory and the changed rule for the relationship.
+The importance of rehearsal is central in the literature on memory, which has long acknowledged that while an individual's ability to recall most events degrades at an increasing rate over time (Chechile, 2006), certain intense memories are able to be recalled for very long periods of time, even entire lifetimes (e.g., Conway et al., 2004; Shum, 1998), and that rehearsal of such memories improves the likelihood they will be retained (Johnson, 1980).
+With each repeated playback of the memory, the anchoring event is essentially relived, which makes it increasingly likely the memory will be recalled.
+As depicted in Figure 1, when engaging in a postanchoring event exchange with the target, the focal individual recalls the initial judgment of the exchange, the initial affective response, and the resulting change in the relationship rule, which further cements the memory and the changed rule for the relationship.

-As a result of the affect associated with these memories, cognitive-behavioral cycles are initiated (Safran, 1990), where subsequent exchanges between the focal individual and the target are interpreted to support the revised rules, as shown in Figure 1.
-There is much empirical support for the idea that individuals will select and pay attention to information that confirms. rather than disconfirms, prior beliefs (Eagly & Chaiken, 1993; Greenwald, 1980), a condition that is made even more likely when individuals are experiencing higher levels of affective arousal (Easterbrook, 1959; Mano, 1992; Paulhus & Lim, 1994; Leary, 2000).
-So when we recall an event and experience the positive or negative emotion associated with that event, the extent of the arousal associated with that memory will lead to a reduction in the evaluation of new information.
-This makes it more likely that the focal individual would rely on the most available or easiest information to recall in interpreting the target's behavior in the subsequent exchange.
-This is consistent with the idea that emotion gets "infused" into cognitive appraisals (Forgas, 1995) - positive affect inducing memories (such as those from a positive anchoring event) will lead to more favorable judgments of objectively negative stimuli and negative affect will lead to less favorable judgments of positive stimuli (Forgas & Bower, 1987).
-An anchoring event should thus lead to selective perception of the target in the processing of subsequent information, with the focal individual seeking to locate and find subsequent behaviors and facts about the target that confirm the current view (rule) of the relationship (Fiske & Taylor, 1991; Robinson,

-1996; Safran, 1990).
-Together these effects on cognitive processing make it likely that the relationship stays in its non-reciprocal state.
+As a result of the affect associated with these memories, cognitive behavioral cycles are initiated (Safran, 1990), where subsequent exchanges between the focal individual and the target are interpreted to support the revised rules, as shown in Figure 1.
+There is much empirical support for the idea that individuals will select and pay attention to information that confirms, rather than disconfirms, prior beliefs (Eagly & Chaiken, 1993; Greenwald, 1980), a condition that is made even more likely when individuals are experiencing higher levels of affective arousal (Easterbrook, 1959; Leary, 2000; Mano, 1992; Paulhus & Lim, 1994).
+So when an individual recalls an event and experiences the positive or negative emotion associated with that event, the extent of the arousal associated with that memory will lead to a reduction in the evaluation of new information.
+This makes it more likely that the focal individual will rely on the most available or easiest information to recall in interpreting the target's behavior in the subsequent exchange.
+This is consistent with the idea that emotion gets "infused" into cognitive appraisals (Forgas, 1995); positive affectinducing memories (such as those from a positive anchoring event) will lead to more favorable judgments of objectively negative stimuli, and negative affect will lead to less favorable judgments of positive stimuli (Forgas & Bower, 1987).
+An anchoring event should thus lead to selective perception of the target in the processing of subsequent information, where the focal individual seeks to locate and find subsequent behaviors and facts about the target that confirm the current view (rule) of the relationship (Fiske & Taylor, 1991; Robinson, 1996; Safran, 1990).
+Together, these effects on cognitive processing make it likely that the relationship will stay in its nonreciprocal state.